ConejoCapital/HyperReplay/README.md

 # HyperReplay

 HyperReplay is a **general-purpose Hyperliquid replay toolkit**.
 It ships with everything required to reconstruct historical account state, fills, and ledger movements from the public S3 archives.
-Out of the box we demonstrate the full October 10 2025 ADL cascade, rebuilt by ConejoCapital with support from with the Hydromancer teamm, AlgoBluffy & Xeno.
+Out of the box we demonstrate the full October 10 2025 ADL cascade, rebuilt by ConejoCapital with support from with the Hydromancer team, AlgoBluffy & Xeno.
 The same tooling can be pointed at *any* time window once you provide the corresponding raw inputs.

 This repository packages:
 - Raw inputs (node fills, misc events, clearinghouse snapshots) split into GitHub-friendly chunks.